 - Open the Files app and tap on Browse from the bottom of your screen.

-How to Move Files from iPhone or iPad to External Hard Drive
+How to move Files from iPhone to external hard drive

 - Open the Files app and long press on the folder/file you want to move.